napalm-automation/napalm-yang/docs/developers/parsers/examples_list.rst

 Parsing subinterfaces in industry standard CLIs (variables)
 -----------------------------------------------------------

-We skipped the subinterfaces when we parsed the interfaces.
-In order to parse subinterfaces, we can leverage on the ``interface_key`` to build a dynamic regular expression.
+When we were parsing interfaces we skipped the subinterfaces.
+In order to pass subinterfaces we can leverage on the ``interface_key`` to build a dynamic regular expression.